grafana/mimir/docs/sources/architecture/store-gateway.md

 ## How it works

 The store-gateway needs to have an almost up-to-date view over the bucket in long-term storage, in order to find the right blocks to lookup at query time.
-The store-gateway can keep the bucket view updated in to two different ways:
+The store-gateway can keep the bucket view updated in two different ways:

 1. Periodically downloading the [bucket index]({{< relref "../blocks-storage/bucket-index.md" >}}) (default)
 2. Periodically scanning the bucket